isomerpages/pmo-nccs/media/speeches/_posts/2023-12-02-post-Remarks by Senior Minister Teo Chee Hean at Rwanda's National Carbon Markets Framework Launch.md

 image: ""
 variant: markdown
 ---
+**Remarks by Senior Minister and Coordinating Minister for National Security Teo Chee Hean at Rwanda’s National Carbon Markets Framework Launch at UNFCCC COP28**

 Her Excellency, Dr Jeanne d’Arc Mujawamariya, Minister for Environment, Republic of Rwanda

 My friends from Rwanda and from Singapore, and other guests today.